Update: May 12, 2019

 5- How do we download images?

 With URLSession, we can download an image as a data then convert it from NSData to UIImage lastly we connect it UIImageView IBOutlet.
 Better way is to use a library.
-Also with URLSession Adaptable Connectivity API we can built-in connectivity monitoring and run a request, if there is no connection.
-Request will wait and download whenever the resource is available instead of failing.
+Also with URLSession Adaptable Connectivity API we can built-in connectivity monitoring and run a request if there is no connection.
+The request will wait and download whenever the resource is available instead of failing.

 6- How does TestFlight make a difference?